Visit Louisville, US

 Louisville is the largest city in the state of Kentucky and has a rich history that spans hundreds of years.
 It has been greatly influenced by the area's geography; the rapids at the Falls of the Ohio River created a barrier to river travel, and as a result settlements grew up at this stopping point.

 The first European settlement in the vicinity of modern day Louisville was on Corn Island, founded in 1778 by Colonel George Rogers Clark, who is credited as the founder of the city.
-The city was named in honour of King Louis XVI of France, whose soldiers were then aiding Americans in the Revolutionary War.
+The city was named in honor of King Louis XVI of France, whose soldiers were then aiding Americans in the Revolutionary War.

 Louisville hosts the famous Kentucky Derby horse race, which takes place annually on the first weekend in May.
 The race was first held in 1875 at the Louisville Jockey Club track, later renamed Churchill Downs.